openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 |**NOTE:** The current version of the application does not provide a inventory quantity number.
 We will look at that in the next section.

+Stop the local test run of Catalog by clicking on the stop icon near **run** in Eclipse Che.

 ### Push the Changes to Git Repository

 Commit all the changes and push all the changes by selecting **Git > Commit** from the menu.